Logo Icon

 = 900 m

-Therefore they will first meet when the fast one has covered 900m; then they will meet at 1800, and then for the last at 2700 meters.
+Therefore, they will first meet when the fast one has covered 900m, then at 1800 m, and then for the last time at 2700 m.

-In this section, the difficulty level of questions will be easy to moderate level of difficulty.
-Therefore, learning Short tricks to Attempt Quantitative Aptitude Section will help you fetch more marks than others.
+In this section, the difficulty level of questions will be easy to moderate.
+Therefore, learning Short tricks to attempt the Quantitative Aptitude Section will help you fetch more marks than others.

-Check out the questions that can be asked from the quantitative ability MCQ section from the post below.
+Check out the questions that can be asked in the quantitative ability MCQ section of the post below.

 Multiples of 1015 are 215 x 515; This is of the form 2x × 5y